ankkitamittra/vchat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+## Run the application
+To run the program run `ng build && node ./bin/www`, use this if `ng` gives error before using ng command -> ` alias ng="./node_modules/@angular/cli/bin/ng" `

+## MongoDb setup
+Download mongodb
+Then create a folder mongodb/data/db

+go to location download mongodb and then go to bin open terminal Run ` ./mongod --dbpath <mongodbpath> ` eg. -> ` ./mongod --dbpath /Users/ankmitra/Documents/PROJECT_WORK/Mongodb/ `

+Then Run ` ./mongo `
+mongo prompt opens then setup the db and collection for application ` use vchatdb `
+` db `
+` db.createCollection("userAccountDetails") `
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.